The-Phoenics/Snaky/README.md

 ---

 ## Build Requirements
-C++ compiler to build the source
+C++ compiler
+Windows api (Windows.h)

 ### For Visual Studio
-There is **Snaky.sln** available, Open it and directly run the project in Visual Studio (It is build with Visual Studio 2022)
+There is **Snaky.sln** available, double click it to directly run the project in your Visual Studio (not sure about other versions of Visual Studio)